vmk/NBIC-BioAssist--hands-on-Hadoop/README.md

 You submit a job to the MapReduce framework using the 'hadoop jar' command.
 You will run an example program shipped with the Hadoop distribution on your input file.

-1. Run 'hadoop jar $HADOOP_HOME/hadoop-examples-0.20.2-cdh3u6.jar '.
+1. Run `hadoop jar $HADOOP_HOME/hadoop-examples-0.20.2-cdh3u6.jar`.
 Read the usage instructions: we are interested in the WordCount example.
 2. Run the WordCount example on the input file you uploaded before.
 Use 'mapreduce/output/wc-example' as the output path.
 3. Look at the output generated, especially the Counters of the MapReduce Framework.
 4. Inspect the output of the program.
 The results of the reducer(s) are stored in the 'part-N' files.
-An easy way to look at the output is 'hadoop fs -cat mapreduce/output/wc-example/part-* | less'.
+An easy way to look at the output is `hadoop fs -cat mapreduce/output/wc-example/part-* | less`.

 When you run the example again with the same output path Hadoop will refuse to run the job.
-Remove the output path with 'hadoop fs -rmr' or specify a different one.
+Remove the output path with `hadoop fs -rmr` or specify a different one.
 You can check the status of the jobs by pointing your browser to the jobtracker (the browser in the VM contains some bookmarks).

 Time to code: Kmer counting